DMaggsy/guitar-helper/README.md

 2. Favicon
  - A favicon will be added to enhance the website's branding and visual appeal.
 The favicon is a small icon that appears in the browser tab and bookmarks.
 It helps users quickly identify and locate your website among their open tabs or saved bookmarks.

+3. Fully Functional Contact Us Form
+ - The existing contact us form, which is currently only visually designed, will be upgraded to a fully functional form.
+This improvement will allow visitors to submit inquiries, feedback, or requests directly from the website.
+The form will be integrated with a backend system to ensure that submissions are properly received and processed.
+Upon submission, users will receive confirmation messages or email notifications to acknowledge their contact requests.

 ## Wireframes

 ## Desktop